Writing Revolution in Place

 For every tear stained entry we write

-Are healing thoughts that we cannot fight
+Are healing thoughts that we cannot

 As we try to forget the past